Lubang Island: History

-The islands were originally settled by a proto-ethnic group that eventually advanced into present-day Tagalogs.
+The islands were originally settled by a proto-ethnic group that eventually developed into the present-day Tagalog.
+The island people of Lubang were among the first in the Philippines to have trade contacts with Chinese traders, as the island was an entry point to what the Chinese then referred as "Ma-i" in their trade records.

 The Spanish built a fort on Lubang Island, the San Vicente Bastion, on the western point of the entrance to Tilik Port.
+In the late 19th century, the United States annexed the Philippines following the Spanish-American War.

-After World War II, Lubang Island was where Hiroo Onoda, a Japanese army intelligence officer, hid in the jungles when the Allies reclaimed the Philippines.
-He engaged in continuous, and sometimes deadly, guerrilla warfare against the United States and later against Philippine Commonwealth troops and paramilitary police.
-Despite flyers being dropped by airplanes in his hiding area, he adamantly believed that the war was not over yet.
-In March 1974, he was officially relieved of duty, 29 years after the end of the war, making him one of the last Japanese soldiers to surrender.
+After World War II, Lubang Island was where Hiroo Onoda, a Japanese army intelligence officer, and three associates hid in the jungles when the Allies reclaimed the Philippines.
+They engaged in continuous, and sometimes deadly, guerrilla warfare against the United States and later against Philippine Commonwealth troops and paramilitary police.
+One of the others surrendered, and two were killed over the decades.
+Although official flyers were dropped by airplanes in his hiding area, Onoda adamantly believed that the war was not over yet.
+In March 1974, he was officially relieved of duty by his former commanding officer, 29 years after the end of the war, making him one of the last Japanese soldiers to surrender.

-An independent short film titled Onoda's War was released in 2016.
-It was shot on location around Vigo, Burol, Agkawayan and Looc.
-In July 2021 another film (2h 45 minutes in length), Onoda: 10,000 Nights in the Jungle was released at Cannes Festival.
-Werner Herzog's novel, The Twilight World, is a fictionalized account of Onoda's experiences on Lubang.